JBGelsenorJ/RPG-Progression/README.md

 That is just a simplification of a real problem, what if you have different ways to approach a situation and one of them is extremely easier than the rest?
 Most of the players will decide to take this path, not because they think its funnier or more interesting, just because its easier.
 This will lead to two possible scenarios:

-+ The player who took the easier path is not satisfied with the reward ------> He leaves the game
++ The player who took the easier path is not satisfied with the reward (no entrance in flow state)------> He leaves the game = boredom

-+ The player who took other paths is frustated because he knows that there were other ways to overcome this challenge with less skill ---------> He leaves the game
++ The player who took other paths is frustated because he knows that there were other ways to overcome this challenge with less skill (no entrance in flow state) ---------> He leaves the game = frustation

 <b> So in summary, to earn the players engagement you can create a progression system that makes the player enjoy his experience while playing.
 To achieve this you can use basic manipulation strategies or richer systems that will eventually make the player feel more satisfied, and to make this all fair you have to adequately balance the mechanics. </b>

-## Bibliography
+<h2 id="biblio>"Bibliography</h2>
 + <a href="https://www.davideaversa.it/2018/02/gamedesign-math-rpg-level-based-progression/"> Math RPG level based progression</a>
 + <a href="https://www.youtube.com/watch?v=S5camMoNw-o"> Progression Systems - How Good Games Avoid Skinner Boxes - Extra Credits </a>
 + <a href="https://www.youtube.com/watch?v=tWtvrPTbQ_c"> The Skinner Box - How Games Condition People to Play More - Extra Credits</a>